Iris: Integrating Language into Diffusion-based Monocular Depth Estimation: Experiments

+\textbf{Quantitative comparison.} Shown in Table~\ref{tab:eval_results}, after integrating text, the accuracy of diffusion-based monocular depth estimators are generally improved over the baseline.
+We also find that in some cases, integrating language only during training or only during inference can lead to performance improvements.
+It shows that language conditions can potentially regularize the diffusion learning process and may also guide depth prediction in a zero-shot manner.

-\textbf{Qualitative comparison.} Besides the overall quantitative improvement, we claim that language prior can also guide the model's attention to better perceive the region that is specified in the language description, which aligns more with users' interests.
-The visualization for NYUv2~\cite{NYU-Depth-V2} is shown in Figure~\ref{fig:vis_nyu}, where our PriorDiffusion achieves more accurate depth prediction for a given input image compared to Margold, especially for instances highlighted in the language description.
-For instance, in the first row, the soap dispenser is barely distinguishable in the input image due to its color and texture blending with the background.
-Vision-based depth estimators like Marigold struggle to identify it, resulting in a depth prediction that matches the background.
-In contrast, the language description explicitly includes the term ``a soap dispenser'', providing the model with a geometric and spatial prior that indicates the existence of a soap dispenser and what it should look like.
-Consequently, our PriorDiffusion can more accurately perceive the depth of the soap dispenser.
+\textbf{Qualitative comparison.} Besides the overall quantitative improvement, we find that language can particularly benefit specified insignificant or ambiguous regions.
+The visualization for NYUv2~\cite{NYU-Depth-V2} is shown in Figure~\ref{fig:vis_nyu}, where integrating text achieves more accurate depth prediction for a given input image compared to the baseline, especially for instances highlighted in the language description.
+For example, in the first row, the soap dispenser is barely distinguishable in the input image due to its color and texture blending with the background.
+Vision-based depth estimators like vanilla Marigold struggle to identify it, resulting in a depth prediction that matches the background.
+In contrast, the language description explicitly includes the term ``a soap dispenser,'' providing the model with extra conditions that indicate the existence of a soap dispenser and what it should look like, improving its depth estimation.
 Similarly, as shown in Figure~\ref{fig:vis_kitti}, we visualize results for the KITTI~\cite{KITTI} dataset, where objects such as a parked car or a sign are barely discernible from the visual signal alone.
 As shown in Figure~\ref{fig:vis_control}, by incorporating more detailed language descriptions, depth predictions are enhanced for the specified regions or objects.